 How long do you have to claim for hospital negligence?

+The law sets out strict time limits for suing a hospital in the UK.
 In general, you have 3 years from the time you sustained an injury due to hospital negligence to make a claim, or 3 years from when you first realised you had sustained the injury.

 For children who have suffered an injury, the 3-year time limit does not start until their 18th birthday, meaning they will usually have until they turn 21 to bring a claim.

 If the patient is unable to manage their own affairs e.g. they lack mental capacity, are in a coma etc, then the 3-year time limit does not take effect until they regain capacity.
-However, in these cases their next of kin or another eligible person can start a medical negligence claim on their behalf.
+However, in these cases their next of kin or another eligible person can start a hospital negligence claim on their behalf.